codingnninja/DevRel-How-to-sell-to-developers/README.md

 Your product (not you or your words) must make us feel the problem it solves and how amazing it is.
 If you are a developer that used Bootstrap, SASS, Tailwind CSS, React, Next, ChatGPT, Laravel or Ruby on Rails early; you should understand what I mean by feeling the magic.

-Don’t just tell us the problem your product solves; let your product make us feel it by itself.
+Don’t just tell or show us the problem your product solves; let your product make us feel it by itself.
 Let me explain:

 Your products (not just you) should make us feel:

-Wow, it is so fast!
+- Wow, it is so fast!

-Woot!
+- Woot!
 So cheaper than its usefulness.

-Holy cow, how does it make the features or tasks extremely easy?
+- Holy cow, how does it make the features or tasks extremely easy?

-What?
+- What?
 It is so easy to learn and delivers the best result.

-Amazing, this is magic.
+- Amazing, this is magic.

-Oh no, it eased my stress?
+- Oh no, it eased my stress?

-Yeah, it saves me time.
+- Yeah, it saves me time.

-Hurray!
+- Hurray!
 This process is now amazingly fast.

-Bravo!
-So sucure.
+- Bravo!
+So secure.

+- Wow, this an opportunity to be rich.

 Your product should make us feel that our problem is solved.
 If it doesn’t, you will struggle to sell it to us.